AmulyaSKumar/6th_Sem_RVCE_2022Scheme/CNS_Lab/program4.md

 **Q7.
 Is the Vigenère cipher symmetric or asymmetric?**
 **A:** Symmetric — the same key is used for encryption and decryption.

----

-Let me know if you want this converted to a PDF, or if you'd like additional versions (e.g., in Python).